-I have been using a Shake Weight that I ordered after watching an informercial late one night when I couldn’t sleep.
+I have been using a Shake Weight that I got interested in after watching an informercial late one night when I couldn’t sleep.
 This device, the Shake Weight for Men, is a 5-pound dumbbell (there is a companion weight for women that is a 2.5-pound dumbbell) with springs at the base of each end designed to strengthen and tone the arms, chest, and shoulders.
 An instructional DVD is included in the box that provides an elementary-level primer on how to get started.
 The Shake Weight website’s promotional material claims it is based on a relatively new concept called “Dynamic Inertia” that tones muscles by creating multi-directional resistance.
 It is not motorized and does not use batteries.
 The loaded springs work out the muscles while you’re shaking the weight.

 The DVD is not bad, showing a shirtless buff, toned fitness trainer (that’s him in the picture up there) completing a series of exercises, explaining what to do and how to do it.
 When I first used it, I immediately could feel it working.
 My arm and shoulder muscles began tightening up and I could tell it was working.
 It’s a great addition to anyone’s exercise equipment.